Xieons-Gaming-Corner/Switch-Discord-Presence-GUIPy/README.md

 - **Discord Desktop** running on the **same machine & user session**
 - A **Discord Application ID (Client ID)** from the **Discord Developer Portal**
   > Do **not** use your User ID.
 Create an application and use its **Application ID**.
+- A Nintendo Switch on CFW with the [SwitchPresence-Rewritten sysmodule](https://github.com/SunResearchInstitute/SwitchPresence-Rewritten)

 Optional (for custom images in Rich Presence):
 - In your Discord app → **Rich Presence → Art Assets**, add images (keys like `switch` or game-specific keys from overrides).